KeTchUP42/flash/docs/manual/components/mobs/Slime.md

  * `MOVE_SPEED` - The parameter of speed obtained when moving horizontally by jump.
  * `JUMP_SPEED` - The parameter of speed obtained horizontally at each jump.
  * `JUMP_RATE` - The value determines the frequency of slime's jumps.
 The higher the value is, the jumps are less frequent.
+ * `ELASTIC_COEFFICIENT` - This coefficient uses in calculations after players jump on slime.
+ * `FRICTION_COEFFICIENT` - This coefficient uses in calculations during players moving on slime.
  * `MIN_SPLIT_SIZE` - The minimum size to which the slime can be divided.
 Slime could not have any side less than 10 px.
  * `PUNCH_POWER` - Parameter sets slime's punch power.
  * `PUNCH_DAMAGE` - Parameter sets slime's punch damage.